sheykholeslam/P6950T3/README.md

 # To removing all the downloaded data and complied files.
 $ make clean

+# To run the test case.
+If there is no reply, that means success.
+$ make test

 # To generate files by file name (Ex. report.pdf).
 $ make report.pdf
 ```